bljustice/udacity-ab-testing/README.md

 ####Recommendation

 Since the requirements to launch this experiment were for both evaluation metrics being satisfied, I cannot recommend launching it.
 Gross conversion saw a statistically and practically significant decrease, but net conversion did not see a significant difference in either.
+Since the negative of the net conversion practical significance boundary falls within the metric's confidence interval, it's possible that revenue could be negatively impacted and therefore is not satisfied.
 I recommend running another experiment to gather more information on student’s frustration with the free trial program.

 ##Follow-Up Experiment